-- 1) Minimum Lot Area: No building shall be established on any parcel of a size less than 5,000 square feet. - 2) Minimum Lot Frontage and Lot Width: Each parcel of land shall have continuous frontage along a public thoroughfare of not less than fifty (50) feet.
-No part of the lot may be less than the required minimum. - 3) Setbacks: - a) Front- None - b) Side- None - c) Rear- None - 4) Maximum Height: No principal structure shall exceed thirty-five (35) feet in height from the average finished grade. - 5) Maximum Lot Coverage: Sixty-five (65) percent
+1) Minimum Lot Area: No building shall be established on any parcel of a size less than 5,000 square feet.

+2) Minimum Lot Frontage and Lot Width: Each parcel of land shall have continuous frontage along a public thoroughfare of not less than fifty (50) feet.
+No part of the lot may be less than the required minimum.

+- a) Front-None

+- b) Side- None

+- c) Rear-None

+4) Maximum Height: No principal structure shall exceed thirty-five (35) feet in height from the average finished grade.

+5) Maximum Lot Coverage: Sixty-five (65) percent

-- 1) Storage: All storage of materials, on any land, shall be within the confines of the building, or part thereof, occupied by said establishment.
+- Storage: All storage of materials, on any land, shall be within the confines of the building, or part thereof, occupied by said establishment.
 Material, which normally and reasonably discarded from commercial uses of property, may be externally stored for a reasonable time provided that such storage areas are completely screened by an opaque fence of not less than six (6) feet in height. - 2) Screened Buffer Strip: When a side or rear lot line abuts property in the R-1 or R-2 Zoning Districts, a well-maintained buffer strip no less than ten feet in width shall be required within the side yard and/or rear yard setbacks along shared lot lines.
 The buffer strip shall contain a well-maintained opaque fence or wall no less than six feet in height.
-No screening shall in any way impair safe vertical or horizontal sight distance for any moving vehicles or be closer than thirty (30) feet to any street right-of-way line. - 3) Minimum Building Gross Floor Area: Every principal use shall have a minimum gross floor area of not less than six hundred (600) square feet.
+No screening shall in any way impair safe vertical or horizontal sight distance for any moving vehicles or be closer than thirty (30) feet to any street right-of-way line. - 3) Minimum Building Gross Floor Area: Every principal use shall have a minimum gross floor area of not less than six hundred (600) square feet. - 4) Upper floors of commercial buildings may be used for residential dwelling purposes.
+Where the upper floor of a commercial building is used for residential purposes and the remainder thereof is used for any nonresidential purposes, the part occupied as a dwelling shall conform to all requirements of the building code.
+Upper Floor Residential Dwellings are permitted on the upper floors of nonresidential buildings, but shall conform to all lot, yard, and bulk requirements of the principal building.